bfroehle/slither/INSTALL.md

     # Output executable name
     exe_name = mypython

-    # If True, avoid as many filesystem calls as possible.
+    # If True, avoid as many file system calls as possible.
     # Equivalent to setting PYTHONHOME=/dev/null and calling Python
     # with the -S and -s flags.
 Default is False.
     # deep_freeze = True